Azure/ALZ-PowerShell-Module/docs/wiki/[User-Guide]-Starter-Module-Terraform-Complete-Multi-Region.md

 ### Terraform Modules

+The following modules are composed together in the `complete_multi_region` starter module.

 #### `caf-enterprise-scale`

 The `caf-enterprise-scale` module is used to deploy the management group hierarchy, policy assignments and management resources.
 For more information on the module itself see [here](https://github.com/Azure/terraform-azurerm-caf-enterprise-scale).

-#### `hubnetworking`
+#### `avm-ptn-hubnetworking`

-The `hubnetworking` module is used to deploy connectivity resources such as Virtual Networks and Firewalls.
+The `avm-ptn-hubnetworking` module is used to deploy connectivity resources such as Virtual Networks and Firewalls.
 This module can be extended to deploy multiple Virtual Networks at scale, Route Tables, and Resource Locks.
-For more information on the module itself see [here](https://github.com/Azure/terraform-azurerm-hubnetworking).
+For more information on the module itself see [here](https://github.com/Azure/terraform-azurerm-avm-ptn-hu).

 #### `avm-ptn-vnetgateway`